The Terrible Lie Women Need To Stop Telling Themselves After A Break-Up

 Pulling your hair out, perplexed and frustrated as to why the man you love doesn't seem to reciprocate your love?
 After all, you know that no other woman will ever be as caring and loving as you are with him.
-Your friends have given up trying to convince you that you're too good for him.
-He may have even told you that you deserve better.

 But despite his lackluster feelings for you, why can't you stop trying to change him?
-Why are you holding onto the idea of "I'm the best thing that will ever happen to him"?
+Why are you holding onto the idea of "I'm the best thing that will ever happen to him?"

 In the beginning, he was magical.
 He treated you better than any man ever has.
-He seemingly worshiped you and acted pleasantly surprised that such a super woman as yourself gave him the time of day.
-And this was all happening when you weren't so nice, so attentive and loving — when you were feeling unsure about him and guarded
+He seemingly worshiped you and acted pleasantly surprised that such a superwoman as yourself gave him the time of day.

 Then you started to care about him.
 Your heart began to warm over and you started to feel safer in his presence.
 Soon you were cooking for him, listening to all his problems, working out harder in the gym for him, maybe even buying him things.
-You were his mother, psychologist, trophy girl and sex kitten all in one.

 Maybe you were feeling a bit off your center.
 You weren't living for your choices anymore; instead, you were influenced by his behavior.
 You burned bucket-loads of energy on thoughts about him, you became sensitive to his moods, and you planned your week around his schedule.

 Then something happened.
 It was as if he slowly turned around and walked the other way, away from you.
-He stopped calling as often and metamorphosed into a moody, snippy and cold jerk, as if your love annoyed him.
+He stopped calling as often and metamorphosed into a moody, snippy, and cold jerk as if your love annoyed him.

 You cared about him and those feelings made you vulnerable to him.
-It's normal that you felt insecure and clingy when he suddenly pulled away without transparent communication — a person with poor conflict resolution skills can bring out your own.
-Any dating or love advice calling you needy or smothering is only designed to keep you pursuing the wrong type of men.
+Normally, you felt insecure and clingy when he suddenly pulled away without transparent communication — a person with poor conflict resolution skills can bring out your own.

-But here is the real truth: this guy is the wrong guy for you.
-It's that simple.
-You have a lot of love to give.
 You're convinced "I'm the best thing that will ever happen to him" because you probably are, and one day he may see that, but it doesn't matter.

 Even if he comes crawling back, chances are he will drift away again.
 He will become ungrateful and feel smothered again.
 Why?
-He probably can't handle closeness in a relationship in the manner that you want, need and deserve.
+He probably can't handle closeness in a relationship in the manner that you want, need, and deserve.

-He could be the kind of guy who likes a little more room in his relationships — to feel off his center, to question his own lovability and to have the space to yearn.
-A guy like this doesn't care for a woman who is the best thing that ever happened to him; he wants the best power struggle that ever hooked him in.
+He could be the kind of guy who likes a little more room in his relationships — to feel off his center, to question his lovability, and to have the space to yearn.

-He will never experience intimacy in the safe, loving and joyous way you crave.
+He will never experience intimacy in the safe, loving, and joyous way you crave.
 He won't know how to express his emotional needs and his feelings, because they confuse and terrify him.
-Every solid relationship for him, even a marriage, will feel hollow, lonely and boring.
+Every solid relationship for him, even a marriage, will feel hollow, lonely, and boring.

 First, you need to emotionally and mentally detangle from this guy.
 The best way to do this is to better understand your emotional needs.
 Ask yourself these questions: